 It is required of all pupils who are absent from school to email the school on the day of absence or bring a note of explanation for their absence from a parent, guardian or doctor on the day they return to school.
-The register teacher must send this note to the office to be kept in the pupil's file.
+The email address for absent pupils: absentplk@pepps.co.za If a note is sent, the register teacher must send this note to the office to be kept in the pupil's file.
 If a group test or examination is missed, a doctor's certificate is expected.
 A letter from a parent is only permitted for one group test per year.
-If a pupil does not arrive to write a test during the first Monday (during Rotation Period) after he/she is back at school, he/she forfeits the opportunity to write the test and will be given 0%.
+If a pupil does not arrive to write a test during the first Monday (during Rotation Period) after they are back at school, they forfeit the opportunity to write the test and will be given 0%.

-If a pupil is absent for a group test, he/she must ensure that the register teacher and the subject teacher see the doctor's certificate.
+If a pupil is absent for a group test, he/she must ensure that his/her register teacher and subject teacher see the doctor's certificate.
 The doctor's certificate, along with a copy of the test, will be given to the 'make-up test' teacher by Friday of that week.
 The test will then be written during the next Monday Rotation Period.

 Morning line-up and registration are compulsory for all pupils and begin at 07h25.
-Pupils who are late for school must report first to their register teacher who will change the absent on the register to late arrival.
+Pupils who are late for school must report first to their register teacher who will change the absence on the register to a late arrival.
 The names of pupils who are late are recorded by the security guard at the front gate and 2 penalty points are given for late arrival.
 Parents are to ensure that children arrive on time for the school day or the child will incur penalty points.